 Paul formed Kilimanjaro in 1978, recording 2 award-winning albums and touring internationally.
 In 1981, Kilimanjaro joined with legendary saxophonist and singer, Joe Burrell to form Big Joe Burrell and the Unknown Blues Band.

 Paul has taught guitar for over 45 years.
 He currently teaches at Middlebury College and the University of Vermont.

 Kenny B was born in Harlem, NY and was surrounded by music from early childhood.
 He played piano from 4 to 8 years old and became a Funkateer at 9 when he started playing bass.
 Early influences were Larry Graham, Bootsy Collins and Charles Mingus.
 In his teenage years Kenny spent time hanging out with Art Blakey and the Jazz Messengers.
 That’s when he learned from Art that the rhythm section steers the band and a good strong rhythm section is always needed.

 Kenny played with James Cotton, Koko Taylor and Sleepy LaBeef.
 For the last 27 years Kenny has played with Luther “Guitar Junior” Johnson, With Luther, Kenny performed in 12 countries from Canada to Europe, to the Pilsner Blues Fest and across 18 cities in Turkey, They also played extensively throughout the States, headlining and receiving co-billing with the Fabulous Thunderbirds, Van Morrison, James Montgomery, Taj Mahal, Levon Helm and Junior Wells.

 Of his life as a performer Kenny says, “I just love seeing people having a good time.”

 Joe Moore, saxophones and vocals

-A passionate teacher, Rob’s mission is to offer music-making opportunities to anyone regardless of age and ability.
-Everyone can make music.
+Rob’s mission is to offer music-making opportunities to anyone regardless of age and ability.
+He believes everyone can make music.